 Student-athletes can receive one-on-one career advising, and attend events and workshops on campus to meet with employers.
 Areas of help include the job search process, figuring out a career path, and creating a smooth transition from school to the workforce.

-The Career Services site also has links to a Jobs Board with postings for jobs of all varieties, including part-time, summer jobs, and positions in specific fields.
+The Career Development Centre website also has links to a Jobs Board with postings for jobs of all varieties, including part-time, summer jobs, and positions in specific fields.